zio/zio-metrics-connectors/docs/metrics/metric-reference.md

 val aspGauge = Metric.gauge("setGauge")
 ```

-Now we can apply these effects to effects having an output type `Double`.
+Now we can apply these aspects to effects having an output type `Double`.
 Note that we can instrument
 an effect with any number of aspects if the type constraints are satisfied.

 ```scala